-Powder Puff Cactus grows rapidly and produces small round offsets, which cluster around the parent plant.
+Powder Puff Cactus grows rapidly and produces small, round offsets, which cluster around the parent plant.
 The body of the cactus is blue-green, stocky, and made up of short stems that hug the ground.
-The entire plant is covered in silky white hairs covering the reddish-brown spines (one hooked).
-The flowers are small, white, yellow, pink, or red.
+The entire plant is covered in silky, white hairs, which cover the reddish-brown spines (one of which is hooked).
+The flowers are small, ranging in color from white to yellow, pink, and red.

 Growing Conditions and General Care

 This cactus is only suitable for outdoor life in USDA Plant Hardiness Zones 9b to 11b.
-For gardeners in most zones, only indoor potted Powder Puff Cactus is an option.
+For gardeners in most zones, the indoor potted Powder Puff Cactus is the only option.

-Powder Puff Cactus needs plenty of sunlight and warm temperatures.
-It is happy if temperatures are between 70 and 80 °F (21 to 27 °C) and it receives at least 8 hours of sunlight.
+Powder Puff Cactus requires ample sunlight and warm temperatures.
+It is happy if temperatures are between 70°F and 80°F (21°C to 27°C) and it receives at least 8 hours of sunlight.
 During the winter, it becomes dormant and can be held in a dry, cool room.
-Exposure to temperatures between 60 and 65 °F (16 and 18 °C) helps encourage flowering in spring.
-Move Powder Puff Cactus outside in summer.
+Exposure to temperatures between 60°F and 65°F (16°C and 18°C) helps encourage flowering in spring.
+Move the Powder Puff Cactus outside in summer.

 The potting soil needs to be porous so it can drain well.
-Allow the soil to become nearly dry between waterings, but then water thoroughly.
+Allow the soil to dry nearly completely between waterings, then water thoroughly.
 Never let the pots sit in the water.
 Suspend watering in the winter.

 Fertilize Powder Puff Cactus in spring with a 5-10-5 liquid fertilizer.
 Continue to feed the potted plant in summer every month.
 Suspend fertilizer in fall and winter when the plant is dormant.